atoum/phpunit-extension/README.md

 use mageekguy\atoum\phpunit;

 $extension = new phpunit\extension($script);
 $extension->addToRunner($runner);
 ```

 ## Use it

+By default, everything should work, simply run `atoum` as usual and
+your test suites will execute.

+If you want to switch a test suite from PHPUnit to atoum, and get all
-You must change the parent class of your tests.
-For example, instead of `PHPUnit\Framework\TestCase`, extend `mageekguy\atoum\phpunit`.
+the features from atoum, replace the parent class of your test suites
+from `PHPUnit\Framework\TestCase` to `mageekguy\atoum\phpunit`:

 ```diff
 -class EnumTest extends \PHPUnit\Framework\TestCase +class EnumTest extends \mageekguy\atoum\phpunit
 ```

-And from now, use atoum as usual.
 Enjoy!

 ## Support